-The Kalmar Nyckel offers a wide array of sailing opportunities — from April through October.
+The Kalmar Nyckel offers a wide array of sailing opportunities — from May through October.
 Guests are invited to haul lines, set sails, and enjoy tales of the original Kalmar Nyckel — or become a "pirate" with the crew on special pirate sails (see description below).

 Ahoy Mateys!
 Come Sail on Kalmar Nyckel, the Tall Ship of Delaware.
 Landlubbers — come walk the plank of this authentic seagoing re-creation of a 17th-Century Dutch Pinnace.
 Our crew don pirate and sailor garb, and guests are encouraged to dress up as well!
 The kids will enjoy a pirate story or help raise the Jolly Roger, and the adults will enjoy a history talk.
 Both kids and adults can try their hand at a scavenger hunt with a treasure at the end!
 See the ship's cannons and imagine being at the helm of this magnificent vessel.
 Join our captain and a crew of salty pirates for a festive experience on the high seas!
 Visit our Sail/Tour Schedule for more information.